hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 - T. D. Lee, 1952:  On some statistical properties of hydrodynamical and magnetohydrodynamical fields. *Quart.
 J. Appl.
 Math.*, 10, 69-74.

 - U. J. Lorenz and A. H. Zewail, 2014:  Observing liquid flow in nanotubes by 4D electron microscopy.  *Science*, 344:  1496-1500.

+- H. Markovitz, 1977:  Boltzmann and the beginnings of linear viscoelasticity.  *Transactions of the Society of Rheology*, 21:  381-398.

 - K. Moffatt, 2014:  The fluid dynamics of James Clerk Maxwell.
 In *James Clerk Maxwell:  Perspectives on His Life and Work*, ed. by R. Flood, M. McCartney, and A. Whitaker.
 Oxford University Press, pp. 223-230.